klukashka/Lodge/INSTALLATION.md

 * ## deb (for Debian/Ubuntu)

-    1. Make sure you have a `gcc` compiler
+    1. Make sure you have a `gcc` compiler installed

     2. Download the latest release of the package